 Visit the rocky Devka Beach.
 Stroll around for some time and watch the fishermen fishing in the sea.

 Hop onto a boat in which they would take you to a naturally formed rocky cum sandy island in the sea.
-Here, you can have drinks, enjoy the breeze and the view.
+Here, you can have drinks, and enjoy the breeze and the view.

 Have lunch at a restaurant or a cafe, and then head towards the Jampore Beach.

 Choose from a variety of options like paragliding, horse riding and camel riding.